-The synchronized spring-time emergence from underground of cicadas of the genus Magicicada has been the subject of detailed entomological field studies for over a century [1].
-From work documenting the geographic distribution of emergences of 13- or 17-year species [2], to studies of their underground developmental stages [3-5], it is understood that any given brood (group emerging in a particular year) exhibits two types of synchrony; (i) essentially all members emerge precisely in year 13 or 17, and (ii) they do so when the local soil temperature crosses a threshold in that particular year [4].
+Introduction.
+Vast, coherent swarms of insects have been recorded by humanity since at least biblical times [1], and yet we do not understand how this coherence arises.
+One of many such examples of coherence is found in the synchronized springtime emergence from underground of cicadas of the genus Magicicada, which has been the subject of detailed entomological field studies for over a century [2].
+From work documenting the geographic distribution of emergences of 13- or 17-yr species [3], to studies of their underground developmental stages [4-6], it is understood that any given brood (group emerging in a particular year) exhibits two types of synchrony: (i) Essentially all members emerge precisely in year 13 or 17, and (ii) they do so when the local soil temperature crosses a threshold in that particular year [5].

 These observations motivated numerous studies in theoretical population biology to understand the reasons why large prime number periods have been selected by evolution, but far fewer studies explaining how the two levels of synchrony are achieved.
-For prime number selection, the hypothesis [6, 7] that limited environmental carrying capacity and predation pressure are responsible was first captured in a mathematical model by Hoppensteadt and Keller [8].
-Later models elucidated mechanisms by which single broods occupy disjoint areas [9-11].
+For prime number selection, the hypothesis [7,8] that limited environmental carrying capacity and predation pressure are responsible was first captured in a mathematical model by Hoppensteadt and Keller [9].
+Later models elucidated mechanisms by which single broods occupy disjoint areas [10-12].

 These studies do not address how a brood recognizes that it is year 17 (and not, say, 16) and then emerges in a sequence of vast swarms throughout several weeks.
-The 17 years spent underground by nymphas are divided into 5 instars, the duration of which exhibits considerable dispersion (Fig. 1).
+The 17 years spent underground by nymphs are divided into five developmental stages (5 instars), the duration of which exhibits considerable dispersion (Fig. 1).
 Despite this spread, cicadas accurately keep track of the passage of years while underground.
-It is known that after hatching the nymphs burrow below ground and obtain nutrients from the xylem in tree roots [12].
-They therefore experience the annual seasonal cycles of the trees, as shown by Karban, et al. [13], who artificially altered the cycles in year 15 to provoke an early emergence, proving that cicadas count cycles and not the passage of time itself.
-It is unclear how such accurate counting occurs, but it has been suggested [1] that it could involve epigenetic modifications of the kind observed in long-lived plants like bamboo [14].
-Similar issues arise in flowin order to flower [15].
+It is known that after hatching the nymphs burrow below ground and obtain nutrients from the xylem in tree roots [13].
+They therefore experience the annual seasonal cycles of the trees, as shown by Karban et al. [14], who artificially altered the cycles in year 15 to provoke an early emergence, proving that cicadas count cycles and not the passage of time itself.
+It is unclear how such accurate counting occurs, but it has been suggested [2] that it could involve epigenetic modifications of the kind observed in long-lived plants such as bamboo [15].
+Similar issues arise in flowering plants, which must experience a minimum number of cold days in order to flower [16].

-The issue of swarm emergence in a given year was studied by Heath [4], who found that the day d_c of emergence of 17-year cicadas in any given location is strongly correlated with the local soil temperature reaching the threshold $T_c \simeq 18^{\circ}$ C. This conclusion raises the question of how cicadas can emerge in great swarms in spite of spatially-varying microclimates, their own distribution of body temperatures on emergence [4], and the inherent imprecision of temperature sensing by the cicadas themselves.
-Here we develop the hypothesis that the thermally-triggered synchronized emergence of cicadas arises in part from short-ranged communication between nearby underground nymphs that allows for collective decision-making.
-That cicadas are capable of collective behavior by means of communication is evidenced by their acoustically synchronized above-ground choruses [16, 17].
-While choruses occur soon after emergence, and it is plausible that the ability to hear underground noise [18] is present earlier, acoustical coupling is but one of several communication mechanisms that may be operating, and our analysis does not depend on the specific means.
-Collective behavior via communication [19] is found in many contexts: bacterial quorum sensing [20], ant foraging [21-23], and bird flocking [24].
+Surprisingly, there is no systematic field data in existence on the spatiotemporal dynamics of swarms themselves.
+However, the issue of swarm emergence in a given year was studied by Heath [5], who found that the day d_c of emergence of 17-yr cicadas in any given location is strongly correlated with the local soil temperature reaching the threshold $T_c \simeq 18 \,^{\circ}\text{C}$.
+This conclusion raises the question of how cicadas can emerge in great swarms in spite of spatially varying microclimates, their own distribution of body temperatures on emergence [5], and the inherent imprecision of temperature sensing by the cicadas themselves.
+Here, we develop the hypothesis that the thermally triggered synchronized emergence of cicadas arises in part from short-ranged communication between nearby underground nymphs that allows for collective decision-making.
+That cicadas are capable of collective behavior by means of communication is evidenced by their acoustically synchronized above-ground choruses [17,18].
+While choruses occur soon after emergence, and it is plausible that the ability to hear underground noise [19] is present earlier, acoustical coupling is but one of several communication mechanisms that may be